raygiang/beyond-the-plate/README.md

   - added functionality for adding a plan, view needs to be added to the recipe page (will be added at a later date)

 **Mariya - Request a Recipe Feature**
+	- can create a recipe request
+	- can view requests
+	-	can edit the request
+	- can delete the request
+	- global view needs to be created